 In addition to the theory, participants gain "hands-on" experiences with robots and actually design, fabricate, wire, program, and debug a closed loop automated piece of equipment.
 Emphasis includes system components, communications integration, programming, and feedback devices.
-Prerequisites: ITT 221, ITT 252, ITT 323, ITT 425 or instructor permission.
-Offered on a two-year fall rotation.
+Prerequisites: ITT 221, ITT 323, ITT 425 or instructor permission.
+Offered spring semester only.
 Cr 3.

 ITT 440 Related Occupational Experiences/Internships

 This experience is designed to advance technical and supervisory skills during employment with a business or industry.
-Interested students must meet with the internship coordinator prior to the job search process, and the hosting firm must be approved by the coordinator prior to course registration.
+Interested students must meet with the internship coordinator prior to the job search process.
+The hosting firm and the job description must be approved by the coordinator prior to course registration.
 Securing suitable employment is the student's responsibility.
 Formal assignments will be discussed during weekly seminars.
 Contact the internship coordinator for additional information.
 Health insurance is required of students in this course.
 Prerequisite: instructor permission.
 Offered fall, spring and summer semesters.
 Cr 1-3.

 ITT 441 Advanced Occupational Experiences/Internships

 This second-level course is a continuation of the occupational/internship experience in ITT 440.
 It is designed to further advance technical and supervisory skills during employment with a business or industry.
-Interested students must meet with the internship coordinator prior to the job search process, and the hosting firm must be approved by the coordinator prior to course registration.
+Interested students must meet with the internship coordinator prior to the job search process.
+The hosting firm and the job description must be approved by the coordinator prior to course registration.
 Securing suitable employment is the student's responsibility.
 Formal assignments will be discussed during weekly seminars.
 Contact the internship coordinator for additional information.
 Health insurance is required of students in this course.
 Prerequisites: ITT 440 and instructor permission.
 Offered fall, spring and summer semesters.
 Cr 1-3.

 ITT 444 Digital Imaging Technologies